Are Large Language Models Robust Coreference Resolvers?: Related Work

-\paragraph{Prompting LMs for Coreference} With the success of zero-shot and few-shot prompting of large language models on various NLP benchmarks, we ask to what extent this success translates to more traditional and challenging NLP tasks like coreference resolution. \citet{Manning2020EmergentLS} shows evidence of linguistic abilities in masked LMs and \citet{blevinsPromptingLinguistics} presents a structured prompting approach that achieves strong few-shot results for sequence tagging tasks.
-For coreference resolution, while there has been prior work on few-shot learning for sentence-level, syntactically simple coreference datasets such as Winograd Schema Challenge \cite{levesque2012winograd} and for pronoun resolution on clinical data \cite{agrawal2022large}, our study is the first to investigate the effectiveness of zero-shot prompting LLMs on the full entity coreference resolution task.
+\paragraph{Prompting LMs for Coreference} With the success of zero-shot and few-shot prompting of large language models on various NLP benchmarks, we ask to what extent this success translates to more traditional NLP tasks like coreference resolution. \citet{Manning2020EmergentLS} shows evidence of linguistic abilities in masked LMs and \citet{blevinsPromptingLinguistics} presents a structured prompting approach that achieves strong few-shot results for sequence tagging tasks.
+For coreference resolution, prior work has mostly focused on few-shot learning for sentence-level, syntactically simple coreference datasets such as Winograd Schema Challenge \cite{levesque2012winograd} and for pronoun resolution on clinical data \cite{agrawal2022large}.